smohandass/k10-bulk-restore/README.md

 * The environment running the script is connected to the target cluster where namespaces are to be restored.
 Run `kubectl config current-context` to verify.
 * RestorePoint/RestorePointContent exists for the namespaces being restored on the target cluster.

-Note: If the RestorePoint/RestorePointContent doesn't exist on the target cluster, the script will issue a warning and skip the namespace from the restore.

 ## Usage